wandyezj/typestrict/design.md

 - no operations on invalid types (avoid type coercion)

 - access of variables declared outside of function scope

+- lambdas can not be assigned to variables only used to pass to functions

 ```json
     {